keynesle/keynesle/README.md

 * [Contact & Links](#contact--links)

 ## About Me
-I'm Keynes (pronounced Key-eans), a UC Berkeley graduate in Economics with minors in Data Science and Journalism, focused on using data to understand human behavior and communicate insights through clear, structured storytelling.
+I'm Keynes (pronounced Key-eans), a UC Berkeley graduate in Economics with minors in Data Science and Journalism, currently a Data Analytics Fellow at COOP Careers.
 My work spans machine learning, econometric analysis, and data-driven projects, with an emphasis on turning analysis into actionable insight rather than just prediction.

-Alongside my academic work, I've gained experience in live and culture-driven environments, including supporting production for the Super Bowl LX Halftime Show and contributing to music and entertainment initiatives centered on audience engagement.
-These experiences have shaped how I approach analytics, viewing it not just as numbers but as part of larger systems where timing, coordination, and decision-making matter.
-I'm particularly interested in applying data analysis within the music and entertainment industry, exploring how audience insights, trends, and behavior can inform strategy and creative direction.
+Alongside my fellowship, I've gained experience in live and culture-driven environments, including supporting production for the Super Bowl LX Halftime Show, DJing, and active participation in GRAMMY U's LA Chapter.
+These experiences have shaped how I approach analytics, viewing it not just as numbers but as part of larger systems where timing, coordination, and audience behavior matter.
+I'm particularly interested in applying data analysis within the entertainment industry, exploring how audience insights and behavior can inform strategy and creative direction.

-This repository highlights my work across Python and R projects in econometrics, machine learning, and audience research, with a growing focus on music and entertainment analytics.
+This repository highlights my work across Python and R projects in econometrics, machine learning, and audience research, with a growing focus on entertainment analytics.

 For a broader view of my work across culture, live production, and creative projects, visit my [personal website](https://keynesle.com).